andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-I used ipconfig to get the IPv4 adress.
+I then went to Powershell and used ipconfig to obtain the IPv4 address (needed later).
 </p>
 <br />